How Rust’s Compiler Catches What Coding Agents Get Wrong

 pass

-When an agent works with this code, it must trace through three levels of inheritance to understand what UrgentEmailNotification.send() does.
-If Notification lives in base.py, EmailNotification in email.py, and UrgentEmailNotification in urgent.py, the agent needs to read all three files and hold the inheritance chain in context.
-If a method is overridden somewhere in the middle, that behavior is invisible until you trace through each level.
+When an agent works with this, it has to trace through three levels of inheritance to understand what UrgentEmailNotification.send() does.
+If each class lives in a different file, the agent needs all three in context.
+If a method is overridden somewhere in the middle, that’s invisible until you trace every level.

 In Rust, the same functionality uses explicit composition: